 Jr. Sizzlers Coaching Information

-- For each sport, each individual head coach will be responsible for the recruitment of their assistant coaches and their team’s players.
-Although Coach Thompson will oversee all programs, each coach will run their own teams will come up with practice plans and handle game scheduling.
+- Head coaches, for each sport, will be responsible for the recruitment of their assistant coaches and their team’s players.
+Although Coach Thompson will oversee all programs, each coach will manage their own team, create practice plans and handle game scheduling.

-- The teaching of fundamentals and rules will be stressed taught on the playing fields but there will be current and former teachers on hand to help tutor kids during their down time in whatever lessons needed in the classrooms.
-Testimonies from former collegiate and professional athletes discussing their own individual experiences and life skills will also take place throughout the summer.
+- Testimonies from former collegiate and professional athletes discussing their own individual experiences and life skills will also take place throughout the summer.

 - Safety, by far, is the most important concern in all youth sports.